eslint/eslint/docs/src/user-guide/command-line-interface.md

 This option defines global variables so that they are not  flagged as undefined by the [`no-undef`](../rules/no-undef) rule.

 * **Argument Type**: String.
-Name of global variable.
+Name of the global variable.
 Any specified global variables are assumed to be read-only by default, but appending `:true` to a variable's name ensures that `no-undef` also allows writes.
 * **Multiple Arguments**: Yes

 ##### `--global` example